Scripps Institution of Oceanography: Popular culture

 In 2014, the institution and its Keeling Curve measurement of atmospheric carbon dioxide levels were featured as a plot point in an episode of HBO's The Newsroom.

-In 2008, Scripps Institution of Oceanography was the subject of a category on the TV game show Jeopardy!.
+The Scripps Institution of Oceanography is frequently mentioned or used as a setting in fiction novels.
+The name is often abbreviated or fictionalized, borrowing from other identifying personalities or sights in La Jolla.